Where to watch Colette Deréal in the UK

 What are Colette Deréal's most popular films?

-Most-watched Colette Deréal films currently: Little Boy Lost (1953), The Happy Road (1957), The Sinners (1949), Three of the Canebière (1955), Under the Sign of the Bull (1969).
+Most-watched Colette Deréal films currently: Under the Sign of the Bull (1969), The Happy Road (1957).

 What TV shows has Colette Deréal appeared in?

-Selected TV credits: Midi Première (1975), Discorama (1959), Samedi soir (1971), Le Manège de Port-Barcarès (1972).
+Selected TV credits: Midi Première (1975), Samedi soir (1971), Discorama (1959), Le Manège de Port-Barcarès (1972).

 Looking for a specific title?